Louis Price

-Louis Bernhardt Price (born March 29, 1953) is an American R&B and soul singer, and actor notable for being the lead singer of the first post-Dennis Edwards led version of The Temptations from 1977 to 1980.
+Louis Bernhardt Price (born March 29, 1953) is an American R&B and soul singer and actor notable for being the lead singer of the first post-Dennis Edwards led version of The Temptations from 1977 to 1979.

 Price lived in Chicago as a child and attended John Marshall High School.
-Price moved to Los Angeles and sang in various groups before being asked to replace Edwards after Temptations leader Otis Williams fired Edwards.
+He moved to Los Angeles and sang in various groups before being asked to replace Edwards after he left the previous year.
 Price joined the group just as they were leaving their longtime label Motown for Atlantic Records.
-Price was the principal lead vocalist on "Hear to Tempt You" and one of the featured lead vocalists on "Bare Back".
+He was the principal lead vocalist on "Hear to Tempt You" and one of the featured lead vocalists on "Bare Back".

-He then joined The Drifters and remained with them through the first half of the 1980s, while also doing occasional studio singing with groups like Heatwave on their album, Current.
+Price then joined The Drifters and remained with them through the first half of the 1980s, while also doing occasional studio singing with groups like Heatwave on their album, Current.
 In the late 1980s, Price signed with Motown and recorded his self-titled debut album, Louis Price, which was released in 1991.

-He has appeared in the film White Men Can't Jump as fictional playground legend Eddie "The King" Faroo, as well as providing vocals for the diagetic song "Gloria" which appears in the film.
+Price has appeared in the film White Men Can't Jump as fictional playground legend Eddie "The King" Faroo, as well as providing vocals for the diegetic song "Gloria" which appears in the film.
 He appears as the principal on the TV series My Wife & Kids.
 In 1998, he was heard providing the singing voices for Edwards in the Temptations miniseries.
 He also provided singing vocals for Cornwallis for the "Circle of Poo" song in the South Park episode "A Very Crappy Christmas", incorrectly credited as "Lewis Price".